 Summary for 2.1, all companies agree with the typo correction.

-[cat a] Proposal 1: Change to “NOTE 1: Packet loss is expected to be upper bounded by the PELR of the DRB which takes values between 10-6 and 10-2.
+[cat a] Proposal 1: Change to “NOTE 1: Packet loss is expected to be upper bounded by the PER (packet error rate, as defined in TS 23.501 [4]) of the DRB which takes values between 10-6 and 10-2.
 The statistical accuracy of an individual packet loss rate measurement result is dependent on how many packets have been received, and thus the time for the measurement” for TS 38.314.

 2.2 Clarification for M4: PDCP data volume